 - Other – 11

 Walker’s win in Sussex comes at no surprise after it was revealed how village residents donated.
-According to Patch's interactive campaign contribution database, Sussex residents donated more than six times as much money to the incumbent Republican governor than they did to the Milwaukee mayor.
+According to , Sussex residents to the incumbent Republican governor than they did to the Milwaukee mayor.

 In addition, Patch interviewed multiple residents leaving the Armory polling station, and all but one said they voted for Gov. Scott Walker.